phpList/core/docs/ClassStructure.md

 ### Repository/

-These classes are reponsible for reading domain models from the database, for writing them there, and for other database queries.
+These classes are responsible for reading domain models from the database, for writing them there, and for other database queries.